exercism/v3/languages/ruby/exercises/concept/booleans/.docs/introduction.md

 ## True, False, and Nil

 True and false logical states are represented with `true` and `false` in Ruby.
-These may either be used or returned as literals on their own, or as a result of logical or comparison methods.
+These may either be used as literals on their own, or as a result of logical or comparison methods.

 ```ruby
 true_variable = true